I’ve never been a forward planner and when I fell pregnant with my first child, I hadn’t put much thought into it beyond, “I’m married, I’m ready.”

 I also struggled to come to terms with the fact that I wasn’t loving it.
 This whole baby thing was just not making my heart sing the way other women said it did.

 In all the photos taken around that time, I look like I’ve been kidnapped and then told to smile for the camera.
-Eighteen years later I can still feel that horrible sense of being tired and trapped.
+All these years later I can still feel that horrible sense of being tired and trapped.

 He smiled, he gurgled, he reached out for me.
 He crawled, he cried inexplicably when he saw me emerge from the bathroom with a towel turban.
 He was a sensitive little soul and the sound of the vacuum cleaner also made him cry.